“Dancing is like talking in silence. It's saying a lot of things, without saying nothing.” - Yuri Buenaventura.

 What you study will also depend on how long each session is.
 If your lessons last two hours, you’ll have more chances to learn full routines.
 You’ll end each session with stretches and a cooldown.

-Whether you’re doing private tutorials, a private dance class, lessons at a dance school, or group classes with a private tutor, your session will usually end with stretches and a cooldown.
+Whether you’re doing private tutorials, a private dance class, lessons at a dance school, or group dance classes london with a private tutor, your session will usually end with stretches and a cooldown.

 Stretches can help the student to a gentle stop.
 They’ll help you feel better the following day, too.
 You shouldn’t just abruptly stop after physical activity; you have to stretch the various parts of the body.